Papooch/nestjs-cls/README.md

 The default CLS namespace that the `ClsService` provides should be enough for most application, but should you need it, this package provides a way to use multiple CLS namespaces in order to be fully compatible with `cls-hooked`.

-> Note: Since cls-hooked was ditched in version 1.2, it is no longer necessary to strive for compatibility with it.
+> **Note**: Since cls-hooked was ditched in version 1.2, it is no longer necessary to strive for compatibility with it.
 Still, the namespace support was there and there's no reason to remove it.

 To use custom namespace provider, use `ClsModule.forFeature('my-namespace')`.